frjurado/flask-rep/issues.md

   * is main administrator identity checked just once? (it should)

 * FORMS
-  * (auth) email/username & old password validation as generic functions  ¿?
-  * StopValidation doesn't seem to work
   * (dash) revise afterwards
   * form-wide errors?
-  * user_forms macro is not very good (implies table, can be empty, ...)
-  * validation unit tests?
+  * StopValidation?

 * revise everything is Unicode!
 * revise import system
+* revise mailing system
 * flask_ or flask.ext. ??
 * rethink HTTP methods
 * (future problem) cascade deletes? what happens with posts/comments by deleted users?
   (maybe you should just not delete them, but the posts/comments first)
 * do you really want to...?
-* revise redirection strategy

   (check http://flask.pocoo.org/snippets/63/)
 * flash messaging (also in decorators)
 * better dashboard definition (what happens if no username?)
 * revise helpers
 * list of forbidden usernames and slugs (urls!)
+* validation unit tests???
+* revise configuration!!
+* Regexp subclasses?
+* redirection with classes?
 ...

 is it the time to...